stan-dev/pystan2/doc/getting_started.rst

 Windows
 -------

-PyStan on Windows requires Python 3.5 or higher and a working C++ compiler.
-If you have already installed Python 3.5 (or higher) and the Microsoft Visual C++ 14.0 (or higher) compiler, running ``pip install pystan`` will install PyStan.
+PyStan on Windows requires Python 2.7/3.x and a working C++ compiler.
+If you have already installed Python and the MingW-w64 C++ compiler, running ``pip install pystan`` will install PyStan.
-Note that you must specify ``n_jobs=1`` when drawing samples using Stan because PyStan on Windows is not currently able to use multiple processors simultaneously.

 If you need to install a C++ compiler, you will find detailed installation instructions in :ref:`windows`.